Gabrielle-Suzanne Barbot de Villeneuve: Beauty and the Beast

-Gabrielle-Suzanne de Villeneuve is particularly noted for her original story of La Belle et la Bête, which was published in her La jeune américaine, et les contes marins in 1740, and is the oldest known modern variant of the fairy tale Beauty and the Beast.
+Gabrielle-Suzanne Barbot de Villeneuve is particularly noted for her original story of La Belle et la Bête, which was published in her La jeune américaine, et les contes marins in 1740, and is the oldest known modern variant of the fairy tale Beauty and the Beast.
 This book, which is as long as a conventional novel, was influenced by the style of 17th-century novels and contains many subplots or intercalated stories, one of which is the story of Beauty and the Beast.
 The Beast is "bête" in both senses of the French word: both a beast and lacking in intelligence.
 After her death, Villeneuve's tale was abridged, rewritten, and published by Jeanne-Marie Leprince de Beaumont in 1756 in her Magasin des enfants to teach young English girls a moral lesson.
 In her widely popular publication, Leprince de Beaumont gave no credit to Villeneuve and thus she is often wrongly referred to as the author of the tale.
 Her shortened version is the one most commonly known today.

 The Beast, a prince, loses his father at a young age.
 His mother has to wage war to defend his kingdom, and leaves him in the care of an evil fairy.
 This fairy attempts to seduce him when he reaches adulthood.
 He rejects her and she transforms him into a beast.
 He must remain in this form until someone agrees to marry him without knowing his past.
 In a neighboring kingdom, Beauty is the daughter of a king and a different fairy.
-Beauty's mother has broken the laws of fairy society by falling in love with a human, so she is sentenced to remain in the fairy land and Beauty is sentenced to marry a hideous beast when she grows up.
+Beauty's mother has broken the laws of fairy society by falling in love with a human, so she is sentenced to remain in the fairy land and Beauty is sentenced to marry a hideous beast when she grows up (the same beast that the prince was turned into).
 After Beauty's mother disappears, the evil fairy unsuccessfully attempts to take Beauty's life and marry her father.
 Beauty's aunt, another good fairy, intervenes and exchanges Beauty for the dead daughter of a merchant.
 She also places the Beast in a magically hidden castle until Beauty grows old enough to meet him.